 Where to Eat

-La Taverne Paillette is a great Bavarian brasserie with all the classics on offer, specialising in seafood dishes and choucroute, plus good beer selection.
+La Taverne Paillette is a great Bavarian brasserie with all the classics on offer, specializing in seafood dishes and choucroute, plus good beer selection.
 It’s open noon to midnight.
 22 rue Georges Braque, 00 33 (0)2 35 41 31 50.

-Café Restaurant Des Grands Bassins is another Le Havre institution, near the Docks Vauban shopping centre.
+Café Restaurant Des Grands Bassins is another Le Havre institution, near the Docks Vauban shopping center.
 Great décor, traditional Normandy cooking as well as seafood dishes and good service.
 23 Bvd Amiral Mouchez, 00 33 (0)2 35 55 55 10.